 - If you are suing for more than $1,500 but less than or equal to $5,000, then your filing fee is $50.

 - If you are suing for more than $5,000 but less than or equal to $10,000, then your filing fee is $75.

 What Are Other Costs For West Branch, IA Small Claims Court?

 West Branch, IA small claims court handles cases that involve disputes over money or property, usually below a set financial limit.
 In West Branch, IA, an individual can collect up to $1,000 or less in small claims court, while small businesses and limited liability companies are still limited to $5,000.
-Keep in mind that the Cost of Hiring An Attorney and spending time in civil court can quickly exceed such limits.
+Keep in mind that the Cost of Hiring A Professional and spending time in civil court can quickly exceed such limits.
 You can expect to pay: